AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module5/ex3.md

 As you can see in the preview, there are several empty lines so you'll have to do some cleaning of the file before ingesting it into Adobe Experience Platform.

-Next, you'll setup a second **Source**-object on the mapping-workflow.
+Next, you'll set up a second **Source** object on the mapping workflow.

 Drag an drop the **Source** object from the left menu in the Design Overview onto the canvas.